decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-29-Analysis-Nakamoto.markdown

 This post gives a walkthrough of a simple proof I wrote recently.
 Anyone with knowledge in basic probability should be able to follow the proof.
 You are encouraged to watch the [talk](https://www.youtube.com/watch?v=Nac8uXISc80) or read the [full proof](https://eprint.iacr.org/2019/943.pdf).

+{: .box-note}
+See [the follow-up post](https://decentralizedthoughts.github.io/2023-10-30-Analysis-Nakamoto/) for some additional subtle proof challenges and the ways to solve them.

 #### Model and assumptions

 I assume you are familiar with how Nakamoto consensus works.
 Below is a concise description that contains all the important details this post needs.
 (If you need a more detailed explanations and descriptions, there are plenty of good resources online.)

 1. **Longest chain wins.** A node adopts the longest proof-of-work (PoW) chain to its knowledge (breaking ties arbitrarily) and attempts to mine a new block that extends this longest chain;
 2. **Disseminate blocks.** Upon adopting a new longest chain, either through mining or by receiving from others, a node broadcasts the newly acquired block(s);
 3. **$k$-confirmation commit.** A node commits a block if it is buried at least $k$ blocks deep in the longest chain adopted by that node.
 Here, $k$ is a security parameter (6 is common in practice) that controls the probability of incorrect commit.